skjolber/json-log-filter/README.md

  * Make sure filters are actually operating as intended

 ### Request/response path module
-See the [path](impl/path) module for help facilitating per-path filters for request/response-logging applications.
+See the opt-in [path](impl/path) module for help facilitating per-path filters for request/response-logging applications.
 This to further improve performance.

-### Opt-in [Jackson] module
+### [Jackson] module
 The filters have also been implemented using [Jackson], in an opt-in module.

  * filter + verify document structure in the same operation